 There is no placement exam that allows you to enter CHEM 205.
 However, if you had exceptional high school preparation in mathematics and chemistry, and earned an AP score of 4 or 5, or an IB higher-level chemistry exam score of 6 or 7, you may talk with the department chair about the possibility of enrolling in Chemistry 205, Organic Chemistry.

 If I received a 4 or 5 on the AP Chemistry Exam do I need to take the Chemistry 103 placement test to qualify for the course?

-You do not need to take the placement test in the fall.
+You do not need to take the placement test.
 However, you still need to let us know that you want to take CHEM 103 so we can give you consent to register for the class.

 I got a 4 or 5 on the AP Chemistry Exam.
 I’m not sure if I should take CHEM 103 or petition to enter CHEM 205.
 What should I do?